bterwijn/invocation_tree/README.md

 ## Debug Prints ##

-Adding temporarely debug print statements is in general a good technique to understand code, and is particulary helpful with recursion.
+Adding temporarely debug print statements is in general a good technique to understand code, and is particularly helpful with recursion.
 Here we added a debug print statement when adding and removing a node from the path.
 As a result we can now in the output see how all paths are build step by step:

-See it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/print_paths_print_1.py&continues=1)
+See it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/print_paths_print_1.py&breakpoints=33&continues=1&timestep=0.2&play)

 Add temporary debug prints wherever behavior isn’t clear.
 Experiment with what/how you print to maximize clarity.